Back to publications

 Every infrastructure decision at Tepla Gora starts with the same tension.
 The site is at 800 metres in the Ukrainian Carpathians, at the end of a rocky mountain road.
 Whatever we design has to work in a harsh continental climate: heating season from October through April, design temperature minus twenty, weeks of overcast skies, eighty to ninety percent humidity in winter.
 And whatever we design has to be buildable on a mountain with limited vehicle access.

-No final decisions have been made.
 We are publishing the thinking as it develops, because the tradeoffs are instructive even if the answers change.

 Where to put the engine room